 The Trustee acknowledges the importance of ESG and climate risk within their investment framework.
-When delegating investment decision making to their investment managers they provide their investment managers with a benchmark they expect the investment managers to either follow or outperform.
+When delegating investment decision making to its investment managers it ensures that its investment managers report against a benchmark they expect to either follow or outperform.
 The investment manager has discretion over where in an investee company's capital structure it invests (subject to the restrictions of the mandate), whether directly or as an asset within a pooled fund.

 The Trustee is of the belief that ESG and climate risk considerations extend over the entirety of a company's corporate structure and activities, i.e. that they apply to equity, credit and property instruments or holdings.
-The Trustee also recognises that ESG and climate related issues are constantly evolving and along with them so too are the products available within the investment management industry to help manage these risks.
+The Trustee also recognises that ESG and climate related issues are constantly evolving and along with them; so too are the products available within the investment management industry to help manage these risks.

-The Trustee considers it to be a part of their investment managers' roles to assess and monitor developments in the capital structure for each of the companies in which the managers invest on behalf of the Scheme or as part of the pooled fund in which the Scheme holds units.
+The Trustee considers it to be a part of its investment managers' roles to assess and monitor developments in the capital structure for each of the companies in which the managers invest on behalf of the Plan or as part of the pooled fund in which the Plan holds units.

-The Trustee also considers it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Scheme.
+The Trustee also considers it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Plan.

-Should an investment manager be failing in these respects, this should be captured in the Scheme's regular performance monitoring.
+Should an investment manager be failing in these respects, this should be captured in the Plan's regular performance monitoring.

-The Scheme's investment managers are granted full discretion over whether or not to invest in the Principal Employer's business.
-Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustee has made the employer aware of their policy on ESG and climate related risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.
+The Plan's investment managers are granted full discretion over whether or not to invest in the Principal Employer's business.
+Through its consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustee has made the Principal Employer aware of its policy on ESG and climate related risks, how it intends to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.

-The Scheme's investment consultant is independent and no arm of their business provides asset management services.
-This, and their FCA Regulated status, makes the Trustee confident that the investment manager recommendations they make are free from conflict of interest.
+The Plan's investment consultant is independent and no arm of their business provides asset management services.
+This, and their FCA Regulated status, makes the Trustee confident that the investment manager recommendations it makes are free from conflict of interest.

 The Trustee expects all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
-In doing so the Trustee believes they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustee/investment manager and the investee companies.
+In doing so the Trustee believes it has managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustee/investment manager and the investee companies.